Two Sample Z Test Calculator

 What does the p value mean?

-The p value shows how likely the observed difference is under the null hypothesis.
-Smaller values give stronger evidence against the null claim.
+The p value shows how unusual the observed difference is if the null hypothesis is true.
+Smaller values give stronger evidence against the null hypothesis.

 What is the hypothesized difference?

-It is the difference stated by the null hypothesis.
-Most tests use zero, which means the two population means are assumed equal.
+It is the difference assumed by the null hypothesis.
+Most tests use zero, meaning no difference between the two populations.

 Related Calculators